ayushshivhare351/Problem-Solving-DSA/README.md

 ## 📖 About

-**LeetSync** is where I track and organize my LeetCode grind — every solved problem, committed and categorized by topic.
-This repo doubles as a personal reference for revising patterns before interviews and a public log of consistent DSA practice.
+This is where I track and organize my LeetCode grind — every solved problem, committed and categorized by topic.

 - 🎯 Currently ranked in the **top 13% globally** on LeetCode
 - 🧠 Focused on interview-relevant patterns: Arrays, DP, Graphs/Trees, Two Pointers, Sliding Window, Backtracking